harshitsoni16/AI-Study-planner/README.md

 AI Study Planner

 What this project does

 AI Study Planner is a simple Python program that helps students decide what to study first.
-It takes input like subject name, deadline, importance, and difficulty, then gives a clear priority for each subject.
+It takes input like subject name, deadline, importance, and difficulty,then gives a clear priority for each subject.
 Instead of random planning, it uses basic logic to suggest a realistic study order.

 How to set it up
 Make sure Python is installed on your system (Python 3 recommended).